-The College of Fine and Applied Arts graduate painting is housed in downtown Rochester's historic area, within its cultural, education, and business center, at 50 West Main Street.
+The School of Art and Design's graduate painting is housed in downtown Rochester's historic area, within its cultural, education, and business center, at 50 West Main Street.
 This provides students who enroll in these programs with stimulating surroundings, city resources, and ample work space.